 Made from BPA-free materials, sturdy GladWare containers are microwave and dishwasher safe and can be reused.

-How do I know if Tupperware is microwave safe?
+How do I know if my Tupperware is microwave safe?

 Check the bottom of the container for a symbol.
 Microwave safe is usually a microwave with some wavy lines on it.
 If they container has a #5 on it, it is made from polypropylene, PP, so it is generally considered microwave safe.

-Is it safe to reheat food in Tupperware?
+Is it safe to heat up food in Tupperware?

 Tupperware microwave containers can be heated & reheated safely.
 They maintain the texture, taste and quality of your leftover.
 Though Tupperware microwave containers come with limited lifetime warranty, it is necessary you use the containers the way they are meant to use in order to prevent voiding the guarantee.